jpalardy/jpalardy.github.io/_posts/2014-03-04-alternative-to-sort-uniq-c.markdown

 For those not comfortable with `awk`:

 * use the whole line ($0) as a key
-* every occurence of $0 get += 1 in a hash (cnts)
+* every occurrence of $0 get += 1 in a hash (cnts)
 * at the END of the file, iterate over every entry in the hash, print the key and its count

 I don't bother optimizing my command-line counting unless I know I'm working with a big file.
-Even then, I don't type the above, I just paste it from my notes.
+Even then, I don't type the above: I paste it from my notes.

 For the record: `awk` took only 2 minutes to process that file with 72 million lines.